limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-20](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-20.png)

-After disassembling the function with `gdb`, I place a breakpoint at `<handlecmd+70>` before the program takes back control.
-At this point, I'm able to analyze the stack overflow and the offset with which to control the RIP.
+After disassembling the `handlecmd()` function with `gdb`, I place a breakpoint at `<handlecmd+70>`.
+At this point, I'm able to analyze the stack overflow and the offset with which to control the RIP before the program takes back control.

 ![screenshot-21](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-21.png)